danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 #### `generatorFromValue(value) <> generator`

 Collection iteration generator constructor.
-This takes an arbitrary collection value &mdash; a list, a map, or a string &mdash; and returns a generator which successively yields elements of that collection, per the specification for generators.
+This takes an arbitrary "generator-amenable" value and returns a generator which successively yields elements of that collection, per the specification for generators.

 If passed a function, `generatorFromValue` returns the function directly, on the assumption that it is already a generator, in order to make it easy